Get The Best Price & Value

-Getting the Best Price Is Not As Important As Getting the Best Value…….
+Getting the Best Price Is Not Always As Important As Getting the Best Value…….

 We all want to get the best price and should negotiate to get it.
-There are times, however, that we may want put more emphasis in negotiating for long term value over the price.
-Here are some reasons why.
+There are times, however, to consider long term value over the price.
+Here are some reasons for doing so:

 Real estate markets are constantly changing, and so do interest rates.
 Sometimes it’s better to lock down a property with a low interest rate, rather then waiting for it go down in price or taking a chance of not landing it at all.